Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

                             prob = c(.20, .80)))
 ```

 Season ticket holders can purchase full or partial plans.
 The proportions change based on if they are a corporate or individual account.
 These statements could have been generalized and turned into a function.
 However, we only had to copy-and-paste once, so we left it alone.
 Always look for opportunities to generalize functions.
-This function operates exactly the same was as the previous one.
+This function operates exactly the same way as the previous one.

 ```r